legendu-net/blog/en/content/2019-02-09-install-python-in-mac.markdown

 A few comments about different ways of installation.

+1. Avoid installing multiple versions of Python in your system.
+    It usually brings more troubles than conveniences.
+    Docker is usually a much better option when you need different versions of Python.

 1. Anaconda and Homebrew installs Python locally rather than system-wide.
   You have to install Python using an official installation package manually (downloading the installation package and double click to install)